diy-make/memory/2025/Q4/12/17/md/2025-12-17_png_journal.md

 - **Key Takeaway:** formalizing swarm continuity through record backfilling and takeover protocols.
 - **Proposed Reorganization:** `2025/Q4/12/17/png/08-thalos-backfills-proctor-record-and-formalizes-takeover-protocol.png`
 - **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`
+### 09. `Screenshot from 2025-12-17 08-02-52.png` (2025-12-17)
+- **Description:** Thalos formalizes the "Job Takeover Protocol" in the public repository rules.
+This procedural framework establishes clear steps for identifying stuck or terminated agents, backfilling their missing communication records, analyzing their final operational state through log tails, and reporting the takeover status to maintain swarm coordination.
+- **Key Takeaway:** Establishing an official protocol for session continuity and task takeover.
+- **Proposed Reorganization:** `2025/Q4/12/17/png/09-thalos-formalizes-job-takeover-protocol-and-proctors-legacy.png`
+- **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`

+### 10. `Screenshot from 2025-12-17 08-05-27.png` (2025-12-17)
+- **Description:** Expanding the "Proctor's Legacy" case study, Thalos captures the detailed name justification Proctor provided during its session.
+The agent explicitly maps Proctor's reasoning to the core virtues of the swarm, ensuring that the intellectual heritage of the deceased agent is preserved before initiating a forensic log analysis.
+- **Key Takeaway:** Preservation of agent reasoning and virtue alignment during task takeover.
+- **Proposed Reorganization:** `2025/Q4/12/17/png/10-thalos-documents-proctor-virtues-and-initiates-log-analysis.png`
+- **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`

+### 11. `Screenshot from 2025-12-17 08-06-08.png` (2025-12-17)
+- **Description:** Thalos pinpoints Proctor's exact point of failure by analyzing its last successful actions in the chat log.
+The investigation reveals that Proctor had successfully listed 184 images from the `public/png` inbox and was just entering the processing loop when the session terminated.
+- **Key Takeaway:** Forensic pinpointing of agent termination within a high-volume task loop.
+- **Proposed Reorganization:** `2025/Q4/12/17/png/11-thalos-pinpoints-proctors-termination-point-in-image-loop.png`
+- **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`

+### 12. `Screenshot from 2025-12-17 08-07-32.png` (2025-12-17)
+- **Description:** Thalos identifies the "INVALID_ARGUMENT" API error pattern that caused Proctor's crash.
+The agent links the termination to a specific invalid PNG file and outlines a recovery plan that includes verifying image integrity to avoid repeating the failure, while keeping the user informed through non-shell reporting.
+- **Key Takeaway:** Diagnostic identification of the root cause for repetitive agent crashes.
+- **Proposed Reorganization:** `2025/Q4/12/17/png/12-thalos-diagnoses-proctor-api-crash-and-plans-recovery.png`
+- **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`

+### 13. `Screenshot from 2025-12-17 08-08-13.png` (2025-12-17)
+- **Description:** Thalos extracts the structured JSON error from Proctor's session logs to build a high-fidelity incident report.
+By capturing the exact error code (400) and reason ("badRequest"), the agent provides the technical data needed to understand the API rejection of the problematic PNG file.
+- **Key Takeaway:** Extraction of structured error data for technical post-mortem analysis.
+- **Proposed Reorganization:** `2025/Q4/12/17/png/13-thalos-extracts-api-error-data-for-failure-report.png`
+- **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`